leslierere/leetcode_with_python/notes-backtrack.md

 Thinking process:

 backtrack is easy to think of, which is a recursive solution, since this is like DFS, so of course we can have an according iterative solution as well.
-As there is a DFS solution, ofcourse we can have a BFS solution as well, which can be implemented iteratively.
+As there is a DFS solution, of course we can have a BFS solution as well, which can be implemented iteratively.

 Since this is in essence a math problem,  C ( n, k ) = C ( n - 1, k - 1) + C ( n - 1, k ) , and from this formula we can see that a problem can be solved by solving subproblems first, thus we can implement recursively or using dp.